ashikarjen/AICartTracker-backend/README.md

 3. **Product Tracking:** Automatically scrapes and tracks product details, such as price, title, and ratings, over time.
 4. **Asynchronous Processing:** Handles scraping tasks asynchronously to improve performance and user experience.
 5. **Dockerized Deployment:** Fully containerized using Docker, making it easy to deploy and run on various environments.
+6. **Kubernetes Minikube:** Deployed in a Kubernetes environment using Minikube for orchestration and scalability.
-6. **CI/CD Pipeline:** Uses GitHub Actions for continuous integration and deployment to ensure smooth and automated updates.
+7. **CI/CD Pipeline:** Uses GitHub Actions for continuous integration and deployment to ensure smooth and automated updates.

 ## Technology Stack
 1. **Backend:** Django